nearform/the-micro-frontends-workshop/slides.md

 <div class="dense">

-In this step we are going to demonstrate sharing dependencies (React and React DOM) across federated modules.
+In this step, we are going to demonstrate sharing dependencies (React and React DOM) across federated modules.

 </div>